 the evidence is disputed, and the parties cannot agree, the Judge hears

 the evidence at trial and enters an order in accordance with the law

 Lawyers Help Greatly in the Process

-Judges absolutely do not enjoy conflicted pro se, or no lawyer cases.
-There
+Judges absolutely do not enjoy conflicted pro se cases where there is no

-is a lot to know and the law is complicated.
-There is also a lot of explaining
+lawyer.
+The law is complicated.
+There is also a lot of explaining to be

 Even the simplest case requires an Illinois family law attorney to help

 ensure that your rights are protected.
 Whether you are contemplating,